nitinroy1331/JavaScript-The-Weird-Parts-Notes/README.md

 gets triggered even if it was not explicitly called.
 - This is because the for ... in gets every property in the object, regardless if it is directly on the object itself, or on the prototype of the object.
+For arrays use standard `for` loop or `forEach`, but don't use `for in`.
+Because arrays are objects with `for in` you could iterate into a prototype.
 ```JavaScript
 Array.prototype.myCustomFeature = 'cool';